duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 ### Ubuntu
     sudo apt-get install libnlopt-dev

-### Window
+### Windows

 Source code, DLLs can be downloaded from [NLopt official site](https://nlopt.readthedocs.io/en/latest/NLopt_on_Windows/).

 ## Compile

-Use the following commonds on Mac/Linux,
+Use the following commands on Mac/Linux,

     mkdir build
     cd build
     cmake -DCMAKE_BUILD_TYPE=Release ..
     make

-You may need to edit NLopt paths in CMakeLists.txt to proper directories on your machine.
+You may need to edit NLopt paths in CMakeLists.txt to the proper directories on your machine.

+For Windows, you can use CMake to generate a visual studio project from CMakeLists.txt.

 ## How to use